-The conceptual model and assembled movement rates were used to inform the development of the MSE operating model framework and are being used as a starting point to incorporate variability and alternative movement hypotheses in Pacific halibut movement dynamics.
+The conceptual model and assembled movement rates were used to inform the development of the MSE operating model framework and were used as a starting point to incorporate variability and alternative movement hypotheses in Pacific halibut movement dynamics.
 Movement in the OM is modelled using a transition matrix as the proportion of individuals that move from one Biological Region to another for each age class in each year.

 The transition matrix with movement probabilities from one region to another (including staying in the region of origin) can either be entered directly or parameterized using several functional forms.
-Current functional forms include constant, exponential, and double exponential, as shown in equations 1-4, and can closely mimic the movement probabilities described in IPHC-2019-AM095-08 that are based on data, and shown along with fits in Figure 4: Estimates of movement rates by age from data (black solid circles) and fits (green circles) to those estimates using various functional forms described in Equations 1-4.
+Current functional forms include constant, exponential, and double exponential, as shown in equations 1-4, and can closely mimic the movement probabilities described in IPHC-2019-AM095-08 that are based on data.